 Background check required, per our church’s Safe Child Policy.

-Application deadline is July 5, 2019.
+Applications will be reviewed as they are received.
 Interested applicants should submit a resume and cover letter to firstname.lastname@example.org